Eleonora and Ethel Olson: Later years

 Eleonora and Ethel Olson were originally from Chicago, but by the 1920s they and their mother were living in Minneapolis.
 They stopped touring in 1923 when Ethel married Dr. Reuben M. Pederson.

 In 1925 the Olson Sisters published a collection of their Norwegian dialect stories called Yust for Fun.
 A second edition was printed in 1929.
 The book had two illustrations that appear to be the work of their friend Herbjørn Gausta.
 Yust for Fun was republished in 1979 with a new introduction, photographs and biographical information.

 Papers including news clippings and published items, programs, recording agreements and photographs of Eleonora and Ethel Olson are available for research at The Minnesota Historical Society.
 The MHS Library has the 1925, 1929 and 1979 editions of Yust for Fun as well as nine 78 rpm discs recorded by the Olson Sisters.
 A review of the 1979 edition of Yust for Fun appeared in the Spring 1980 issue of Minnesota History magazine.

 The Snoose Boulevard Festival

 The Snoose Boulevard Festival was held in the Cedar-Riverside neighborhood of Minneapolis from 1972 through 1977.
-In the late 19th century Cedar Avenue became known as "Snoose Boulevard", a nickname often given to the main street in Scandinavian communities.
-The term derived from the residents’ fondness for snus (snuff), an inexpensive form of tobacco.
-The event, which celebrated the area’s Scandinavian past, featured the music, food, and arts of the immigrants who had once lived there.
-It also highlighted the careers of Olle i Skratthult (Hjalmar Peterson), Slim Jim and the Vagabond Kid (Ernest and Clarence Iverson) and the Olson Sisters (Eleonora and Ethel Olson).
+The event, which celebrated the area’s Scandinavian past, also highlighted the careers of Olle i Skratthult (Hjalmar Peterson), Slim Jim and the Vagabond Kid (Ernest and Clarence Iverson) and the Olson Sisters.

-The headline performer was the Swedish-born singer Anne-Charlotte Harvey.
-In conjunction with the festival she recorded three albums of folk tunes, emigrant ballads, hymns, waltzes and comic songs.
-The annual celebration and the recordings were sponsored by the non-profit Olle i Skratthult Project, whose director was the renowned ethnomusicologist Maury Bernstein.
-Although Harvey didn't record anything from the Olson Sisters' repertoire, she did perform Mabel’s Wedding in concert.